SichangHe/curriculum_vitae/index.md

 and TypeScript.

-∗ Computer Organization and Programming (A+, at Duke): Binary search tree in MIPS assembly and ring buﬀer
+∗ Computer Organization and Programming (A+, at Duke): Binary search tree in MIPS assembly and ring buffer

-in C; ﬁfth place in PizzaCalc assembly length optimization competition (68 lines).
+in C; fifth place in PizzaCalc assembly length optimization competition (68 lines).

 ∗ Probability, Random Variables and Stochastic Processes (A): PageRank